nghianguyentek/english/vocabulary/a/awareness-n.md

 ### knowledge or perception of a situation or fact

+nhận thức

 consciousness, recognition, realization, cognizance, perception, apprehension, understanding, grasp, appreciation, acknowledgement, knowledge, sensitivity to, sensibility to, insight to, familiarity with, acquaintance with

 Opposite ignorance

+- Awareness of internal stimuli includes feeling pain, hunger, thirst, sleepiness, and being aware of our thoughts and emotions.
+- Awareness of external stimuli includes experiences such as seeing the light from the sun, feeling the warmth of a room, and hearing the voice of a friend.

+### concern about and well-informed interest in a particular situation or development